iterative/dvc.org/content/blog/2021-04-30-april-21-community-gems.md

 [I have an ML model that retrains every 24 hours with updated data, but I do not want to create a merge request every time.
 I just need a nice way to look at the results.
 Is there a solution on how to report the results of a pipeline in Gitlab?](<[https://discord.com/channels/485586884165107732/728693131557732403/827099289372983336](https://discord.com/channels/485586884165107732/728693131557732403/827099289372983336)>)

 Great question!
-CML doesn't currently have a feature that takes care of this, but here are a couple of solutions:
+CML doesn't currently have a feature that takes care of this, but here are a couple of solutions (only one is needed):

-1. Keep a separate branch with unrelated history for committing the reports, or
+1. Keep a separate branch with unrelated history for committing the reports.
 2. Keep a single report file on the repository and update it with each commit.

 [I've run into an error trying to get CML to orchestrate runs in my AWS account.
 It doesn't seem to be a permissions issue as the AWSEc2FullAccess policy seems to have worked, but I can't see the security group.
 What could be going wrong?](<[https://discord.com/channels/485586884165107732/728693131557732403/818450988084101160](https://discord.com/channels/485586884165107732/728693131557732403/818450988084101160)>)